RL Notes: TRPO and PPO

 A higher $\gamma$ makes the agent more far-sighted.
 A lower $\gamma$ makes it more short-sighted.

 The immediate reward is negative, but the long-term return is positive.
-Without future rewards, the algorithm would incorrectly think this action was bad.
+Without future rewards, the algorithm would incorrectly punish an action that set up later success.

 Value functions and advantage functions